emilysaint/MTE-140/Lecture_Notes/README_L7.md

-# Lecture 5 - Sequential and Linked Lists Implementation
+# Lecture 7 - Sequential and Linked Lists Implementation
 Jan 31, 2023

 |To Do                      |Deliverables               |
 |---------------------------|---------------------------|
 |- Make sure to understand pointers <br> - LRN  |- Lab <br> - start lab|

+### General notes
+- Coding is a means to end
+- Exam is more comprehesion
+- What are his exams like
+- Suggested problems, sample exams, useful materials =

 <br>
 <hr>